Olson powers Athletics past Mariners

 After Khris Davis was called out on strikes, Mark Canha doubled to right field

-and Ramon Laureano reached on an infield single, sending Canha to third.
-That
+and Laureano reached on an infield single, sending Canha to third.
+That was it

 Chad Pinder lined LeBlanc's first pitch into left field for a run-scoring